legorovers/ev3dev-ap/README.md

 Set up networking over the micro-USB cable, following http://www.ev3dev.org/docs/tutorials/setting-up-ethernet-over-usb-on-mac/

-   4. Wait for lights to go green and then set up USB networking
+   4. Wait for lights to go green and then set up USB networking in brickman

         Select:

         Wireless and Networks -> USB -> CDC (Inactive)

-        to make it go Active; then select
+        to make it go Active

-        Network -> Gadget

    5. Plug the micro-USB cable into the EV3 and the USB into your Mac and go to the Network in Preferences

         (+) Add a CDC Composite Gadget (en4 or similar) and give it the Service Name ev3dev [OK] and [Apply]

-   6. Now enable Internet Sharing for the CDC Composite Gadget and [Start] as described in step (7) of the Mac instructions
+   6. Now enable Internet Sharing for the CDC Composite Gadget and [Start] as described in step (7) of the ev3dev Mac instructions

    7. Now configure the EV3's connection manager